repolhomp3/nexus/README.md

 2. Kinesis Firehose (primary and client channels) delivers raw records into the bronze S3 bucket; Lake Formation governs downstream access to refined tiers.
 3. The Agent Core consumes stream events, invokes MCP services (AWS, custom analytics, database queries, Kubernetes actions), and uses Bedrock models for reasoning or summarization.
 4. Outputs land in silver/gold/vibranium buckets and can be disseminated to downstream systems via MCP dissemination services and the UI.
+5. The kinesis-opensearch worker consumes the silver stream and indexes events into the OpenSearch cluster for map-based visualization.

 Detailed component and data-flow descriptions are documented in `Architecture.md`.